 1. Inquire at the local high schools, public libraries, and historical societies for high school yearbooks in paper and online and for correspondence, board of education minutes, and other documentation.

 2. Inquire at the college library archives for college yearbooks in paper and online and board of trustees' minutes, campus newspapers, and other sources.

 3. See the scanned collection of city and county high school yearbooks within Ancestry (1900-2016) and see the yearbook collection online at the Kentucky Digital Library.

 6. Search Kentucky newspapers and college newspapers for articles.
 The newspapers are available in paper, on microfilm, and online at public and college libraries.
-There are also newspaper titles online at the Kentucky Digital Newspaper Program (KDNP) at UK, Chronicling America at the Library of Congress, and the subscription database Newspapers.com.
+There are also newspapers online at the Kentucky Digital Newspaper Program (KDNP) at UK, Chronicling America at the Library of Congress, and in the subscription database Newspapers.com.

-7. Search the oral history collections, such as SPOKEdb at the University of Kentucky and oral histories in the Kentucky Digital Library collections.
+7. Search oral history collections such as SPOKEdb at the University of Kentucky and oral histories in the Kentucky Digital Library collections.